James J. Pirkl is professor emeritus of industrial design and an internationally

 Widely acknowledged as the father of "transgenerational design," a term he coined and defined in 1984, he's been described as a "key figure in universal design" by the Smithsonian's Cooper-Hewitt Design Museum.
 In 2003, AARP's The Magazine featured his Transgenerational House project's pioneering design concepts.

-In 1965 he was recruited by Arthur J. Pulos, FIDSA and appointed assistant professor of industrial design at Syracuse University.
-Promoted to full professor in 1974, Jim was one of five U.S. industrial design educators sponsored by the U.S. State Department who, in 1976 and 1978, conducted invited seminars on industrial design education at the All (Soviet) Union Research Institute of Industrial Design in Moscow and at the Bauhaus in Desseu, East Germany.
-Named professor-in-charge of industrial design in 1978, he was appointed department chair in 1985 and served until his retirement as Emeritus Professor in 1993.
+In i964, he was recruited by Syracuse University and appointed assistant professor of industrial design, and in 1974 promoted to full professor.
+From 1976 and 1978, he was one of five U.S. industrial design educators sponsored by the U.S. State Department who conducted invited seminars on industrial design education at the All (Soviet) Union Research Institute of Industrial Design in Moscow and at the Bauhaus in Desseu, East Germany.
+Iin 1978, he was named professor-in-charge of industrial design, and in 1985 appointed department chair, serving until his retirement as Emeritus Professor in 1993.

 In addition to his academic responsibilities he served as an industrial design consultant to a wide range of organizations both in the United States and overseas, including Age Wave, Inc., the Arthritis Foundation, Asahikasei Homes Co.
 (Japan), The Boeing Company, Design Age (London), Ford Motor Design Center, General Electric, Johnson & Johnson, McNeil Consumer Products, the National Association of Home Builders, and Xerox Corporation.